Asset Division

 Experienced Grand Asset Division Attorneys Serving West Michigan

 For many couples, one of the most highly-contentious aspects of the divorce process involves dividing their joint assets.
 In Michigan, spouses’ marital assets are subject to “equitable distribution,” which requires a fair – but not necessarily exactly equal – division of property.
-At Kraayeveld Law, our Grand Rapids asset division attorneys know the law and how to help our clients protect the assets that matter most, whether that means negotiating a settlement or fighting to secure their desired property rights in court.
+At Kraayeveld Family Law, our Grand Rapids asset division attorneys know the law and how to help our clients protect the assets that matter most, whether that means negotiating a settlement or fighting to secure their desired property rights in court.

-What is an “Asset” for Michigan Divorce Purposes?
+What is an “asset” for Michigan Divorce Purposes?

 The term is broader than many people assume, at least when used by courts and lawyers in divorce cases.